Editors Note: The original online tool mentioned below is no longer available and we have replaced the link to point to a cached version.

 You simply enter your SQL query, and the generator returns a database query builder.
 For example, take this SQL query:

-select posts.id, posts.title, posts.body from posts where posts.author_id = 1 order by posts.published_at DESC limit 10;
+1select posts.id, posts.title, posts.body from posts2where posts.author_id = 13order by posts.published_at DESC4limit 10;

 The online tool converts it into the following Laravel database query: